inspiros/partialtorch/README.md

 ## Acknowledgements

-Part of the codebase are modified from the following repositories:
+Part of the codebase is modified from the following repositories:

 - https://github.com/pytorch/pytorch
 - https://github.com/NVIDIA/partialconv